José Luis Sampedro: Biography

-On his return to Spain he requested a leave of absence from Complutense University and published a satirical play called the naked horse.
-After the death of Francisco Franco In 1976 he returned to the Banco Exterior de España as a consultant economist.
-In 1977 he was appointed senator by Royal prerogative of King Juan Carlos, then, following the first democratic Spanish general election, 1977 he was elected as a socialist senator a post he held until 1979.
+On his return to Spain, he requested a leave of absence from Complutense University and published a satirical play called the naked horse.
+After the death of Francisco Franco, he returned in 1976 to the Banco Exterior de España as a consultant economist.
+In 1977, he was appointed senator by Royal prerogative of King Juan Carlos, then, following the first democratic Spanish general election, 1977, he was elected as a socialist senator, a post he held until 1979.

-In parallel to his professional activity as an economist, he published several novels and continued to write after his official retirement, achieving great successes with works like October, October, Etruscan smile or Old siren.
+In parallel to his professional activity as an economist, he published several novels and continued to write after his official retirement, achieving great successes with works like October, October, Etruscan smile, or Old siren.
 Sadly, his literary successes coincided with the tragic news of the death of his wife, Isabel Pellicer, in 1986.